snapetech/slskdn/README.md

 <small>

-## What is slskdn?
+## What is slskdN?
-**slskdn** is a feature-rich fork of [slskd](https://github.com/slskd/slskd), the modern web-based Soulseek client.
-While slskd focuses on being a lean, API-first daemon that lets users implement advanced features via external scripts, **slskdn takes the opposite approach**:
+**slskdN** is a feature-rich fork of [slskd](https://github.com/slskd/slskd), the modern web-based Soulseek client.
+While slskd focuses on being a lean, API-first daemon that lets users implement advanced features via external scripts, **slskdN takes the opposite approach**:
 > **Everything built-in.
 No scripts required.**

-If you've ever seen a feature request closed with *"this can be done via the API with a script"* and thought *"but I just want it to work"*—slskdn is for you.
+If you've ever seen a feature request closed with *"this can be done via the API with a script"* and thought *"but I just want it to work"*—slskdN is for you.
 We also think that when someone takes the time to contribute working code, having a conversation about it is the least one can do.

 ## Features

 ### 🔄 Auto-Replace Stuck Downloads
 Downloads get stuck.
 Users go offline.
 Transfers time out.
-Instead of manually searching for alternatives, slskdn does it automatically.
+Instead of manually searching for alternatives, slskdN does it automatically.
 - Toggle switch in Downloads header ("Auto-Replace")
 - Detects stuck downloads (timed out, errored, rejected, cancelled)
 - Searches network for alternatives, filters by extension and size (default 5%)